Last Updated on April 25, 2022

-Well, the first thing you should consider while thinking about the long-term tent is that will you stay at a place or moving around?
-Although it will not make much difference whether you are staying at a spot or moving, there will some impacts on your tent size, space and storage, wear and tear.
+Well, the first thing you should consider while thinking about the long-term tent is that will you stay at a place or move around?
+Although it will not make much difference whether you are staying at a spot or moving, there will be some impacts on your tent size, space and storage, wear and tear.

 If you wish to move around, then carrying a big size tent will be a difficult task for you.
 So, pay attention to this kind of issue.